 CONTINUITY.
-The Dual Class Amendment will provide the Company with the flexibility to issue Class A Common Stock for financing, acquisition and compensation purposes without materially diluting the voting power of the Company's existing shareholders, including the Mendelson Family Group.
-As a practical matter, the Dual Class Amendment will permit the Mendelson Family Group to retain significant voting power even if the Company issues shares of Class A Common Stock.
-Accordingly, the Dual Class Amendment is expected to reduce the risk of disruption in the continuity of the Company's management and its current operating policies and long-term strategy that might otherwise result if the Company issued a substantial number of additional shares of Common Stock.
+The Amendment will provide the Company with the flexibility to issue Class A Common Stock for financing, acquisition and compensation purposes without materially diluting the voting power of the Company's existing shareholders, including the Mendelson Family Group.
+As a practical matter, the Amendment will permit the Mendelson Family Group to retain influence of the voting power of the Company even if it substantially reduces its Class A Common Stock, if issued, equity interest in the Company.
+Accordingly, the Amendment is expected to reduce the risk of disruption in the continuity of the Company's management and its current operating policies and long-term strategy that might otherwise result if members of the Mendelson Family Group were to sell a substantial percentage of their shares of Class A Common Stock, if issued.

 KEY EMPLOYEES.
-The Dual Class Amendment is intended to permit all employees of the Company to continue to concentrate on their employment responsibilities by reducing concerns, if any, that the future of the Company could be affected by real or perceived succession issues or by an unsolicited takeover attempt.
-By reducing these uncertainties, the Dual Class Amendment may enhance the ability of the Company to attract and retain highly qualified key employees.
+The Amendment is intended to permit all employees of the Company to continue to concentrate on their employment responsibilities by reducing concerns, if any, that the future of the Company could be affected by real or perceived succession issues or by an unsolicited takeover attempt.
+By reducing these uncertainties, the Amendment may enhance the ability of the Company to attract and retain highly qualified key employees.
 In addition, the Company's ability to issue Class A Common Stock will increase the Company's flexibility in structuring compensation plans and arrangements so those employees may continue to participate in the growth of the Company without materially diluting the voting power of existing shareholders.

 KEY CUSTOMERS AND SUPPLIERS.
-The Dual Class Amendment is also intended to provide reassurance to long-time customers, suppliers and other entities that have significant business relationships with the Company, each of which may have concerns about potential changes in control, thereby increasing their willingness to enter into long-term commitments with the Company.
+The Amendment is also intended to provide reassurance to long-time customers, suppliers and other entities that have significant business relationships with the Company, each of which may have concerns about potential changes in control, thereby increasing their willingness to enter into long-term commitments with the Company.